 Each year, there is a new focus and theme selected for National Recovery Month.
 This year’s theme, “Recovery is For Everyone: Every Person, Every Family, Every Community,” serves as a reminder for those in recovery and those who support someone in recovery that no one is ever alone in their journey.
 Everyone’s journey may be different, but we are all in this together.
 Recovery Month will continue to educate, provide insight on the effectiveness of treatment and recovery services and make it known that recovery is possible for all.

 If you are struggling with substance use and feel uncertain about where to turn, or are watching someone you care about struggle, we want you to know that there is hope, help and support out there for you and your loved one.
 Throughout the month, many peer recovery centers will be hosting live and virtual events for all to attend.
 Be sure to check out local events in your neighborhood and explore what they have to offer.
 Never feel you are ever alone in your addiction and recovery journey, as recovery is for everyone.

-If you or a loved one is struggling with alcohol or drug addiction, call the New England Recovery Center today at 1-877-MyRehab to speak with a member of our admissions team.
+If you or a loved one is struggling with alcohol or drug addiction, call the New England Recovery Center today at 1-877-MyRehab to speak with a member of our admissions team, or contact us here.